Vitellius: Early life

 Aulus Vitellius was born on 24 September 15, in Nuceria Alfaterna, Campania.
 He was the son of Lucius Vitellius and his wife Sextilia, and had one brother, who was also named Lucius Vitellius.
 Suetonius recorded two different accounts of the origins of the gens Vitellia, one making them descendants of past rulers of Latium, the other describing their origins as lowly.

 Suetonius makes the sensible remark that both accounts might have been made by either flatterers or enemies of Vitellius—except that both were in circulation before Vitellius became emperor.
 Since his father was a member of the equestrian class and achieved the senatorial rank only later in his lifetime, Vitellius became the first emperor not to be born in the senatorial family.
 Suetonius also recorded that when Vitellius was born his horoscope so horrified his parents that his father tried to prevent Aulus from becoming a consul.

-In his youth, he was one of the noble companions of Tiberius' retirement on Capri.
+In his youth, he was one of the noble companions of Tiberius's retirement on Capri.
 Shortly thereafter, Vitellius was able to befriend the young Caligula, due to their common passion for chariots and games of dice.